-Give the lawn a good soaking and then core aerate heavily.
-This will poke holes and reduce compaction in the top few inches of soil (good for the grass!).
-It will also bring up goose turd looking type soil cores to the surface.
-That's like a free topdressing.
+Give the lawn a good soaking and then heavily do Core Aeration.
+This will poke holes and reduce compaction in the top few inches of soil, which is very good for the grass!
+It will also bring soil cores up to the surface, which look like cylindrical plugs.
+That's like a free Organic Compost Topdressing.

 Step 3: Slice Seed

 After you core aerate, let the soil cores dry up a little bit and then use a power slice seeder to run over the lawn in multiple directions.
-A Slice Seeder will break up the cores and turn them into a finer topsoil topdressing.
+Slice Seeding will break up the cores and turn them into a more refined topsoil topdressing.
 It will also loosen small bumps and spread that soil to make the lawn smoother.

 Step 4: Fertilize

-Now is a great time to use an organic starter fertilizer like Pro Gro 5-3-4 to give your new seed a good start.
+Now is a great time to use an organic starter fertilizer to give your new seed a healthy start.

 Step 5: Water

 After seeding, you'll want to water daily until the new grass is about 1/2 inch high.
-At that point, you can decrease your watering frequency and increase the duration of your watering - go to every other day.
+At that point, you can decrease your watering frequency and increase the duration of your watering, transitioning to every other day.
 After the new grass is about 1 inch tall, you can water deeply twice per week.
-After the new grass is over two inches tall, fall should be arriving with regular rainfall and you shouldn't need to water much more than deeply once per week if you don't get rain.
+After the new grass is over two inches tall, Fall should be arriving with regular rainfall and you shouldn't need to water deeply much more than once per week, if it doesn't rain.

 Step 6: Minimize Winter Mole Damage

-One of the main reasons people have bumpy lawns in the spring is because moles are active.
-You can use a product like Mole Chase in the fall and early winter to help discourage them from coming into your yard.
+One of the main reasons people have bumpy lawns in the Spring is because moles are active.
+You can use a product like Mole Chase in the Fall and early Winter to help discourage moles from coming into your yard.
 We recommend extra heavy applications if you've had problems in the past.

 How to Roll Your Lawn